26 September 2023

 28 May 2023

-The basics of preventing cardiovascular disease, cancer and dementia - with Peter Attia
+The basics of preventing cardiovascular disease, cancer and dementia - Dr Peter Attia

 Dr Peter Attia has his own podcast that goes into a lot of detail on the subjects of preventing cardiovascular disease, cancer and dementia through exercise, diet and sleep.
 Here is a podcast where he discusses them on another presenter's podcast and thus you get a good high level summary